Roles and Permissions

 - An Object: represents an entity in the system.
 Users' relationships to it can be define through relationship tuples and the authorization model

-- A Relationship Tuple: a grouping consisting of a user, a relation and an object stored in Auth OpenFGA
+- A Relationship Tuple: a group stored in OpenFGA that consists of a user, a relation, and an object

 - A Relationship: OpenFGA will be called to check if there is a relationship between a user and an object, indicating that the access is allowed